ColdGrub1384/multibuild/README.md

 A Swift build system for projects compiling to multiple architectures and sdks.
 This library provides types that define projects, configurations and also a command line interface to trigger builds.

-After compiling `multibuild` generates Xcode frameworks and Swift Packages to be used on Apple platforms (non Apple platforms don't support `binaryTarget` and `xcframework`s, so we'll have to use an alternate package manager).
+After compiling `multibuild` generates Python Wheels, Xcode frameworks and Swift Packages to be used on Apple platforms (non Apple platforms don't support `binaryTarget` and `xcframework`s, so we'll have to use an alternate package manager).

 (only supports Apple platforms for the moment and not all because that's what I'm testing against currently but I plan to add support for at least Linux / Android)

-See the [documentation](https://gatites.no.binarios.cl/emma/cosas/documentaciones/multibuild) for API usage information.
+See the [documentation](https://git.gatit.es/emma/cosas/documentaciones/multibuild) for API usage information.

+## Why did I do that?

+I didn't know there was already a [`multibuild`](https://github.com/multi-build/multibuild) when I started this and it is also related to Python.
+So I may end up renaming it some time.

+This is part of my effort to automatize dependency management for my app [Pyto](https://pyto.app) (a Python IDE) while making it multi platform.
+Precompiled binaries can be found in [this package registry](https://git.gatit.es/pyto/pyto-runtime/packages).
+I have been spending more than half a year in this task while not working almost anything in the app itself but I added `Mac Catalyst` support and will be supporting other platforms.
+The idea is to have the same coding environment accross platforms so I'm starting with all Apple platforms. `visionOS` and `macOS` (native) are not yet supported because I'll start by having the app on `Mac Catalyst`, `watchOS` and `tvOS`.

 ## Installation